 Over time, wooden fence posts can start to rot and deteriorate due to prolonged exposure to moisture from the surrounding soil.
 As these posts lose their structural integrity, fences can collapse, and posts may need replacing.
-As one of the most experienced and reputable fence companies in Philadelphia, PA, we’ve created this blog to provide actionable tips to protect your fence posts from rotting:
+As one of the most experienced and reputable fence companies in Philadelphia, PA, we’ve provided some actionable tips to protect your fence posts from rotting:

 Dry the Fence Posts Out

 Drying is an essential factor when it comes to avoiding rot.
-This is especially vital if fence posts have been made from green wood as the moisture inside the wood can encourage rot.
-Also, moist wood isn’t as good at absorbing liquid wood preservative as dry wood.
+This is especially vital if fence posts have been made from greenwood, as the moisture inside the wood can encourage rot.
+Also, moist wood isn’t as good at absorbing liquid wood preservatives as dry wood.
 If your posts are made from fresh wood, the drying process could take several months.

 Apply Preservative to the Wooden Post